-Our bodies are more powerful than we can possibly imagine.
+Our bodies are more powerful than we can imagine.
 Have you ever heard of EPIGENETICS?
-It is the study of how the environment and behaviors influence gene expression.
-So basically, the things we do and are exposed to can cause a change in the way genes are expressed.
-However, no change occurs in the DNA.
+It is the study of how the environment and behaviors influence gene expression without changing the DNA sequence.

-Studies have shown that epigenetic changes can be passed on to other generations.
+Studies have shown that epigenetic changes can pass from one generation to another.
 Think about the implications of that.
 Yes.
-We’ve inherited our ancestors trauma genes, which is expressed, but we don’t have to continually live with their trauma, and we certainly don’t have to pass it along.
-What’s great about epigenetics is that we have the ability to create new, beneficial habits, which can alter our gene expression and then pass those on to future generations.
+We can inherit our ancestors’ genes, which our bodies, in turn, can express.
+But we don’t have to live with their trauma continually, and we certainly don’t have to pass it along.
+What’s excellent about epigenetics is that we can create new, beneficial habits, altering our gene expression and then passing those on to future generations.

-The fact is, we inherit genes for diseases from our parents, but it doesn’t mean that those genes have to be expressed or turned on.
-Of course, there’s a lot more depth to this, but in essence that’s what epigenetics is all about.
+The fact is, we inherit genes for diseases and disorders from our parents.
+But that doesn’t mean those genes have to be expressed or turned on.
+Of course, there’s more depth to this, but in essence, that’s what epigenetics is all about.

 In 2013, a UCLA study found that daily meditation can deactivate NF-kB, an inflammation gene.
-Keep in mind, this is not magic.
-It’s a combination of mindfulness, muscle action and what you put into your mouth.
-Here are 5 things that you can do to positively influence your genes expression.
+Keep in mind this is not magic.
+It’s a combination of mindfulness, muscle action, and what you put into your mouth.
+Here are five things that you can do to influence the expression of your genes positively.

 - Move your body, somehow: walk, exercise, go on hikes, dance, Zumba, whatever makes you feel good.